iacchus/awesomewm-capslock-widget/README.md

         capslock,
 -- more config here

--- 3. Add the keybinding to `global_keys` so that the widget can change state --   on keypress:
+-- THIRD.
+Add the keybinding to `global_keys` so that the widget can change state --   on keypress:
 --
 -- {{{ Key bindings